 This is how all the threads of my life and career weave together:

-My professional and volunteer life is comprised of administrative leadership, direct service, and community building in non-profits that provide programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, children with disabilities and special needs, the LGBTQIA community, and people who are isolated and/or houseless due to addiction, poverty, and/or mental and physical disabilities.
+My professional and volunteer life is comprised of administrative leadership, direct service, and community building, primarily in non-profits that provided programs for a variety of marginalized populations, including teen mothers, at risk youth, the aging, children with disabilities and special needs, the LGBTQIA community, and people who are isolated and/or houseless due to addiction, poverty, and/or mental and physical disabilities.
 I no longer work for the nonprofit industry due to both disability and disillusionment with a system based on white saviorism, classism, transaction under the guise of philanthropy, and outsourcing acts of care.

 I am a published writer and have had multiple successful creative projects, including a multi-media project called The Yoni Endeavor that featured sculptures and digital paintings of vulvas.
 I also have a long-term gift economy project called The Conspiracy of Blessings.

 I am a plant witch and operate a tiny plant magic:medicine project called Crystal Springs Apothecary.
 I studied herbalism and plant magic in my early 20s and made effective remedies for friends and family.
 I returned to plant medicine this year with the unexpected abundance of an abandoned community garden on the property where I live.
 I harvested and made medicines from 25+ different plants.
 I also offer Intuitive Guidance sessions with Tarot as a foundation and plan to add other intuitive arts to my offerings.